BankTrack contact persons for this campaign:

 Dodgy Deals on the BankTrack website also provide details of the human rights impacts of the project or company concerned.

-Engaging with international policy debates and with banks directly.
+3. Engaging with international policy debates and with banks directly.

-BankTrack is a member of the Advisory Group to the OECD Proactive Agenda Project for Responsible Business Conduct in the Financial Sector, through which we aim to encourage higher standards in the implementation of the OECD Guidelines for Multinational Companies, particularly in the field of human rights.
+We are also engaged in the Advisory Group to the OECD Proactive Agenda Project for Responsible Business Conduct in the Financial Sector, through which we aim to encourage higher standards in the implementation of the OECD Guidelines for Multinational Companies, particularly in the field of human rights.